oneananda/AWS_Operations/Learning/008 AWS API Gateway/README.md

 | **8.
 Cost-Effective:** Pay-per-use model keeps costs down, especially for startups. | **8.
 Complex Data Transformation:** Limited in transforming complex data formats. | Use **AWS Lambda** or **AWS Glue** for complex data transformation tasks. |
 | **9.
 API Versioning:** Manage different versions of your API easily. | **9.
 Handle Long-Running Processes:** Not suitable for managing long-running tasks directly. | Use **AWS Step Functions** or **Amazon SQS** with **Lambda** for long-running processes. |

-This expanded table should give you a clearer picture of how AWS API Gateway fits into the broader AWS ecosystem, showing what it can do, its limitations, and how other AWS services can fill those gaps!

 ---

 ##  AWS API Gateway Use cases